Kamel Hmeisheh: Club career

 In January 2022, Hmeisheh joined Iraqi Premier League side Al-Kharkh.
+On 6 August 2023, he moved to Al-Ahli Manama in the Bahraini Premier League.

 International career

 Hmeisheh represented Syria internationally at under-23 level, playing at the 2020 AFC U-23 Championship.
 He was first called up to the senior team on 5 September 2019, making his debut in a 2022 FIFA World Cup qualification match against the Philippines.